Shamkir reservoir

-second largest reservoir in the Caucasus after the Mingachevir reservoir.
+second-largest reservoir in the Caucasus after the Mingachevir reservoir, also in northwestern Azerbaijan.

 Overview

 The Shamkir reservoir was built on the Shamkir section of the Kura River in 1982.
 The area of the Shamkir reservoir is 116 sqkm.
 The overall volume of the reservoir is 2,677 million m3 and the exploited volume of water is 1,425 million m3.
 The normal water level of the reservoir is 158 m and the surface area is 115 sqkm.
 Its dam top length is 4500 m and height is 70 m.
-The reservoir provides irrigation water to 46000 ha of land in Shamkir, Samukh, Goygol and Goranboy raions.
+The reservoir provides irrigation water to 46000 ha of land in Shamkir, Samukh, Goygol and Goranboy rayons.

 A 380 megawatt hydroelectric power station with 2 turbines is a part of the reservoir complex.

 New Shamkir reservoir

 A new reservoir in Shamkir Rayon was completed in 2014 by the Azerbaijani government on the Shamkirchay river.

-The main purpose of the new reservoir is to provide irrigation water to Shamkir, Samukh Goygol and Goranboy raions.
-The project was initiated by the President of Azerbaijan, Ilham Aliyev, in 2009 and will cost $400 million.
-The construction of the reservoir and dam will last three years.
+The main purpose of the new reservoir is to provide irrigation water to Shamkir, Samukh Goygol and Goranboy rayons.
+The project was initiated by the President of Azerbaijan, Ilham Aliyev, in 2009 at a cost of $400 million.
+The construction of the reservoir and dam was to last three years.
 Over 50 pieces of heavy machinery and 240 laborers are currently involved in construction.
-According to experts, about 50000 ha of land will be irrigated with the water from new reservoir.
+According to experts, about 50000 ha of land will be irrigated with the water from the new reservoir.
 The reservoir will have a volume capacity of 160 million m3 and an average water flow of 260 million m3, and will also provide more drinking water to the city of Shamkir.
 The maximum length at the new reservoir will be 122 m.
 The top length of the dam will be 692 m, width - 12 m.
 Over 85,000 m3 of concrete and 7,000 metal structures and fittings will be used for construction of the dam.
 Also, a 36 megawatt hydroelectric power station will be built at the reservoir.
 The annual energy production of the station will be 56 million kWh.
 The construction is being carried out by a Turkish company.